cryptoticket/react-native-push-notification/README.md

 - **meta-data(com.google.firebase.messaging.default_notification_icon)**: default notification icon for remote push notifications.
 -  **meta-data(com.google.firebase.messaging.default_notification_color)**: default notification background color.
 - **service(com.cryptoticket.reactnativepushnotification.CustomFirebaseMessagingService)**: custom firebase service that receives and shows push notifications with custom layout.
 This service works "out of the box" so you don't need to implement any *onNotification()* listeners in your React Native code.
 - **receiver(com.cryptoticket.reactnativepushnotification.PushNotificationBroadcastReceiver)**: broadcast receiver that handles notification interactions(ex: on custom button click in notification).
-At the moment can receive only CLOSE_NOTIFICATION action with id in *Intent extras* that closes push notification.
+At the moment the following actions are available:
+	-  CLOSE_NOTIFICATION: closes push notification, notification `id` param should be passed in *Intent extras*.
+	-  OPEN_URL: opens url in browser on notification press, `url` param should be passed in *Intent extras*.
+	-  PRESS_ON_NOTIFICATION: notification press handler, by default opens app's main screen(this behavior can be overridden, check the "How to add deep links support" section).

 4. Create a notification channel for local and remote notifications(the one from *meta-data(com.cryptoticket.reactnativepushnotification.default_channel_id*) on app init (required for android >= 8, SDK >= 26):
 ```